ipython/ipython/docs/source/parallel/parallel_process.rst

     c.MPI.use = 'mpi4py'

-In this case, the Engine will use our default mpi4py init script to set up the MPI environment prior to exection.
+In this case, the Engine will use our default mpi4py init script to set up the MPI environment prior to execution.
 We have default init scripts for mpi4py and pytrilinos.
 If you want to specify your own code to be run at the beginning, specify `c.MPI.init_script`.